VEER: Enhancing the Interpretability of Model-based Optimizations: Abstract

 \section{Abstract}

-Many software systems can be tuned for multiple objectives (e.g., faster runtime, less required memory, less network traffic or energy consumption, etc.).
-Optimizers built for different objectives suffer from ``model disagreement''; i.e., they have different (or even opposite) insights and tactics on how to optimize a system.
+{\em Background:} Many software systems can be tuned for multiple objectives (e.g., faster runtime, less required memory, less network traffic or energy consumption, etc.).
+Such systems can suffer from ``disagreement'' where different models have different (or even opposite) insights and tactics on how to optimize a system.
+For configuration problems, we show that (a)~model disagreement is rampant; yet (b)~prior to this paper, it has barely been explored.

-Model disagreement is rampant (at least for configuration problems).
-Yet prior to this paper, it has barely been explored.
+{\em Goal:} We aim at helping practitioners and researchers better solve multi-objective configuration optimization problems, by resolving model disagreement.

-This paper shows that model disagreement can be mitigated via VEER, a one-dimensional approximation to the N-objective space.
-Since it is exploring a simpler goal space, VEER runs very fast (for eleven configuration problems).
-Even for our largest problem (with tens of thousands of possible configurations), VEER finds as good or better optimizations with zero model disagreements, three orders of magnitude faster (since its one-dimensional output no longer needs the sorting procedure).
+{\em Method:} We propose a dimension reduction method called {\IT} that builds a useful one-dimensional approximation to the original N-objective space.
+Traditional model-based optimizers use Pareto search to locate Pareto-optimal solutions to a multi-objective problem, which is computationally heavy on large-scale systems. {\IT} builds a surrogate that can replace the Pareto sorting step after deployment.

-Based on the above, we recommend VEER as a very fast method to solve complex configuration problems, while at the same time avoiding model disagreement.
-For replication purposes, all our code is on-line: \url{https://github.com/anonymous12138/multiobj}.
+{\em Results:} Compared to the prior state-of-the-art, for 11 configurable systems, {\IT} significantly reduces disagreement {\em and} execution time, {\em without} compromising the optimization performance in most cases.
+For our largest problem (with tens of thousands of possible configurations), optimizing with {\IT} finds as good or better optimizations with zero model disagreements, three orders of magnitude faster.